Xu Zhen: Biography

-Xu Zhen's earlier representative individual works include the video, Rainbow (1998), where an abstracted hand beats a man 's back until it burns red.
-Rainbow made Zhen the youngest Chinese artist to have participated in the main thematic exhibition of the Venice Biennale.
-The video, Shouting (1998), captures the fright and bewilderment of faces turned backwards on the crowded streets of Shanghai, after Xu Zhen suddenly bursts out screaming.
+Xu Zhen's earlier representative individual works includes the video, Rainbow (1998), which is presented at the 49th Venice Biennial in 2001, displays a whipped naked back turning redder without showing the hand or person beating the figure.
+The video Shout (2005) exhibited in the first China Pavilion at the 51st Venice Biennial is one of the most representative works in Xu's career according to the art critic Barbara Pollack.
+As the artist screams on the crowded streets of Shanghai, the lens captures the frightful and bewildered faces of pedestrians momentarily disrupted.

 The installation ShanghART Supermarket (2007) recreates a convenience store on-site: the shelves are crammed full of empty products, while the items, sold at their ordinarily marked prices, only have the external shells of their packaging.

 His recent pieces survey ancient and new art while fusing Chinese and Western cultures into large scale installations or into new art forms.
 European Thousand-Hand Classical Sculpture (2014) assembles 19 different Western classical sculptures of various forms; borrowing from the shape of the Thousand-Hand Guanyin (Bodhisattva) in Buddhist iconography.
 Physique of Consciousness (2011) is a video which comprises movements derived from dance, gymnastics, spiritual and cultural rituals.